Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

 4. If no local endpoint exists, no peer address is configured, and clustering is enabled, load the endpoint record from the registry, derive the companion identity from that record's incarnation, load the companion record, validate the same ownership fields plus same-node pair placement, and construct the remote PID.
 Records pointing at the resolving node itself are rejected.
 5. Never fall back from a present-but-invalid local pair to an older remote record: a mixed local activation means a spawn or restart is in flight, and an older record must not win over it.

-The peer address comes from `WithRemoteConsumer` on the producer options and `WithRemoteProducer` on the consumer options.
+The peer address comes from `WithReliableRemoteConsumer` on the producer options and `WithReliableRemoteProducer` on the consumer options.
 It exists only for remoting-only flows: `rejectReliablePeerTopology` (called from `configPID`, the choke point of every local spawn) rejects a peer address without remoting (`ErrReliablePeerRemotingRequired`) or combined with clustering (`ErrReliablePeerClusterConflict`), so one flow follows exactly one resolution authority.
 Peer addresses never serialize: remoting-only endpoints are always locally spawned and never relocate.

-`DefaultRegistrationLookupTimeout` (500ms) bounds the producer controller's ownership lookup so a slow registry or unreachable peer cannot stall its mailbox; a timeout is treated as a dropped registration and recovered by the consumer's retry loop.
+`DefaultReliableRegistrationLookupTimeout` (500ms) bounds the producer controller's ownership lookup so a slow registry or unreachable peer cannot stall its mailbox; a timeout is treated as a dropped registration and recovered by the consumer's retry loop.
 After resolution, remote controller traffic uses the ordinary `RemoteTell` path addressed at the companion PID directly.

 ---

-## 16. Relocation and Reconstruction
+## 17. Relocation and Reconstruction

 No second relocation subsystem exists.
 Reliable endpoints ride the existing relocation machinery; only the wiring below was added.

-1. The replicated actor record already carries the reliable-delivery configuration ([section 14.3](#143-wire-representation)) and the durable queue as an ordinary user dependency.
+1. The replicated actor record already carries the reliable-delivery configuration ([section 15.3](#153-wire-representation)) and the durable queue as an ordinary user dependency.
 Spawn normalization appends the queue to the dependency list exactly once, guarded by dependency ID and independent of option order.
 2. `reliableSpawnOptionFromWire` is the shared dependency-to-options helper: it decodes the wire configuration, resolves the queue instance by ID among the reconstructed dependencies, and returns one spawn option.
 Both `wireSpawnOptions` (relocation) and the remote spawn handler (initial remote placement) use it, so the two paths cannot drift.
 A missing or mistyped queue dependency fails reconstruction instead of silently degrading to a volatile flow.
 3. Before the respawn, `recreateActorFromWire` releases the departed incarnation's companion record, deriving the identity from the record's role and incarnation and using the same read-compare-delete ownership check as `releaseDepartedEntry` (`removeActorIfIncarnation`).
 The release can never touch the fresh controller.
 Reconstruction failure, for example a queue type not registered on the survivor, restores the departed endpoint record for a later relocation retry.
 4. The regular spawn-completion path then creates a new controller child bound to the new local endpoint PID.
 Controllers are deliberately **non-relocatable**: they hold incarnation state and constructor-bound PIDs, so only their endpoint relocates and reconstructs them.